adamreisnz/replace-in-file/README.md

 })
 ```

-### Array of custom processors

-Passing processor function also supports passing an array of functions that will be executed sequentially
+This also supports passing an array of functions that will be executed sequentially

 ```js
 function someProcessingA(input) {